dahwi/Image-Recognition/README.md

 # Image-Recognition

 ## Overview
-Image Recognition is used for all sores of things such as facial recognition, identifying what picture contains, etc
+Image Recognition is used for all sorts of things such as facial recognition, identifying what a picture contains, etc

 ## Goal of the Project
-Begin to use machine learning, in form of pattern recognition, to teach our program what text looks like
+Begin to use machine learning, in the form of pattern recognition, to teach our program what text looks like

 ## Requirements